Malshan20/bloxyskins/README.md

 5. **Open your browser** and go to `http://localhost:3000` to see the application in action.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the open-source community for the libraries and tools that made this project possible.